 Whether you’re seeking adventure or relaxation, Corolla has options that are sure to delight everyone in the family.
 Here’s how to make the most of your long weekend.

 Known for its wild horses, Corolla Beach has a magical, natural feel that you won’t get at any of the other beaches on the East Coast.
 Corolla has opted out of the tourist-trap, tacky souvenir shops and stuck with the more natural beauty to draw in the crowds.
 Bonus: the beach allows dogs with certain restrictions (read more about NC dog-friendly beaches).

 Although it’s incredibly tempting, visitors are not allowed to approach the wild horses and must stay at least 50 feet away.
 It may be possible to catch a glimpse of the wild horses on your own, but guided tours are a safer bet.
-Check out one of these options:
+Check out our suggestions on how to see the wild horses of the Outer Banks or consider one of these options: